pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-pdf.md

 When Pandoc follows these relative links, it starts from the directory where you typed the `pandoc` command.
 If you want Pandoc to find your images, either run the command from a directory where the relative links to the images make sense, or copy the images to a place where the relative links can find them.

-Needless to say, if the relative links follow different paths from different Markdown files, that makes more work for you.

 ### Errors

 Pandoc can use a number of different PDF engines with different capabilities.
 In some cases, special characters or other formatting can cause the PDF creation to fail.
 You can try specifying a different PDF engine, remove the characters or formatting causing the problem, or create a Word document and export the PDF from there.